nick-kopy/clover-sums/README.md

 ### Running the search tool
 Wherever you have clover-sums.py opened up you can change what month to look in and what dollar amount to look for.

-Single match suggestion:
+*Single match suggestion:*
-'''

     month = 1
     target = 1930
-'''
-'''

     found 1 combination that matches target
     Elijah, 1260.0, 255.0, 415.0

-'''
+Result will include the name associated with the first charge in your match, followed by all other charges that add up to your target.

+*Multiple match suggestion:*

+    month = 7
+    target = 1275

+    found 3 combinations that match target
+    Oliver, 255.0, 1020.0, Sophia, 1020.0, 255.0, Benjamin, 255.0, 1020.0

-Result will be a list of numbers in sequence that add up to your target, preceeded by the name associated with the first number.
+Result will include the first name from a match, followed by all charges that add up to your target, followed by other matches in the same format.

-Multiple match suggestion: